A. G. Crowe: Legislative activities

-In the Senate, Crowe is vice chair of the Standing Committee on Commerce, Consumer Protection, and International Affairs.
-He serves or has served on other standing and ad hoc committees, several of which are involved with Katrina relief.
-Crowe is also highly networked into a variety of community organizations and belongs to Ducks Unlimited, Louisiana Wildlife Association, and National Rifle Association.
+In the Senate, Crowe was vice chair of the Standing Committee on Commerce, Consumer Protection, and International Affairs.
+He served on other standing and ad hoc committees, several of which are involved with Katrina relief.
+Crowe is a member of a variety of community organizations including Ducks Unlimited, Louisiana Wildlife Association, and the National Rifle Association of America.
 He is a self-professed conservative.
-He has won numerous accolades as a legislator including being chosen the 2002 “Legislator of the Year” by the Alliance for Good Government, a bipartisan Louisiana organization which presses for honesty and integrity in public office.
+He has won numerous accolades as a legislator including being chosen the 2002 "Legislator of the Year" by the Alliance for Good Government, a bipartisan Louisiana organization which presses for honesty and integrity in public office.

 Personal life

 Crowe is married to Linda McCoin Crowe, a kindergarten teacher from Bogalusa, Louisiana.
 The couple has two children and seven grandchildren.
 He is an ordained Deacon at First Baptist Church, an affiliate of the Southern Baptist Convention.
 A.G.
 Crowe is a Rotarian and 2 time Paul Harris Fellow.